NCEMS/energetic-origins-of-PPI-connectivity/2-sequence-parsing/README.md

 ### Add sequence information and DeepTMHMM annotations to nodes

 (1) Add sequence information for genes as possible
-(2) Add DeepTMHMM predictions for each sequence (DeepTMHMM must be run outside of the pipeline and the path to the results included in the .config)
+(2) Add DeepTMHMM predictions for each sequence (DeepTMHMM currently must be run outside of the pipeline and the path to the results included in the .config)
-(3) Predict signal peptide cleavage sites with SignalP (4) Add updated sequence information in "trimmed_sequence" column of the nodes_df
+(3) Predict signal peptide cleavage sites with SignalP (4) Add updated sequence information in "trimmed_sequence" column of the annotated node network

 SignalP, when able to access a GPU, will require ~15 min.
 All other rules in this step require <2 min.